ymbian/OpenSpec/docs/supported-tools.md

 # Supported Tools

 OpenSpec works with 20+ AI coding assistants.
-When you run `openspec init`, you'll be prompted to select which tools you use, and OpenSpec will configure the appropriate integrations.
+When you run `infraspec init`, you'll be prompted to select which tools you use, and OpenSpec will configure the appropriate integrations.

 ## How It Works